Projects

 • to demonstrate how fundamental research can be linked with and provide viable solutions to critical issues like cancer for the benefit of society.

-Science Gateway has been designed by world-renowned Renzo Piano Building Workshop with support from Brodbeck-Roulet architectes associés.
+This vision is housed in an iconic building designed by the world-renowned Renzo Piano Building Workshop, with support from Brodbeck-Roulet architectes associés.

 In line with one of CERN’s key philosophies of promoting open access to information, KiCad is an important tool for designing open-source hardware, allowing designers to share their work and increase their business in the most efficient way.